Pilates Stretches for Sciatica

 Hold for a 3 count then release back down.
 Repeat this up to 10 times working to press to your hands straightening the arms.

-There are many stretches for sciatica that you should avoid!
+There are many sciatic nerves stretches that you should avoid!

 Here’s the List: